abinit/abinit/doc/tutorial/eph.md

 and has produced a number of additional files:

   * *_A2F_TR* contain the equivalent Eliashberg spectral functions with Fermi speed factors (how many phonons do we have at a given energy, how much do they couple with the electrons, and how fast are these electrons going).
 Integrating with appropriate functions of the phonon energy, one gets:
-  * the resistivity as a function of temperature (teph_6.out_ep_RHO and figure) and
+  * the resistivity as a function of temperature (teph_6.out_ep_RHO and figure)
   * the thermal conductivity as a function of temperature (teph_6.out_ep_WTH) but ONLY the electronic contribution.
 You are still missing the phonon-phonon interactions, which are the limiting factor in the thermal conductivity beyond a few 100 K. For metals at even higher temperature the electrons will often dominate again as they contain more degrees of freedom.

 ![Resistivity of Al as a function of T](eph_assets/teph_6_RHO.png)

 The high T behavior is necessarily linear if you include only first order e-p coupling and neglect the variation of the GKK off of the Fermi surface.
-The inset shows the low T behavior, which is not a simple polynomial (with simple models it should be T$^3$ or T$^5$ - see [[cite:Ashcroft1976|Ashcroft and Mermin]]).
-See the [[cite:Savrasov1996|Savrasov paper]] for reference values in simple metals using well converged k- and q- point grids.
+The inset shows the low T behavior, which is not a simple polynomial (with textbook models it should be T$^3$ or T$^5$ - see [[cite:Ashcroft1976|Ashcroft and Mermin]]).
+See the [[cite:Savrasov1996|Savrasov paper]] for reference values in simple metals using well converged k- and q- point grids, here we are missing a factor of 2, which is not bad given how crude the grids are.

 Finally, note that the \_RHO and \_WTH files contain a series of tensor components, for the resistivity tensor (2 1 = y x or the current response along y when you apply an electric field along x).
-In most systems the tensor should be diagonal by symmetry, and the value of off-diagonal terms gives an estimate of the numerical error.
+In many systems the tensor should be diagonal by symmetry, and the value of off-diagonal terms gives an estimate of the symmetrization error (tiny).
+Similarly the difference in the diagonal terms is due to numerical convergence: here is is a few per-mil, visible in the figure between green and red lines (yy and xx components).